 There are times when the judges decide that an individual should be bumped up to higher category.
 This is most definitely a compliment on your work!
 Your craftsmanship is ready to be considered at a higher level and you will be competing in a way that shows everyone in their best light.
 In general, competitors should enter in the last category in which they were placed, or a level up if they have won a craftsmanship award in that division.

 Again, we will try to accommodate as many competitors as possible and will make every effort to work with peoples’ schedules.
 We arrange entries on a first come, first serve basis.
-Provided that not all craftsmanship times have already been filled, any last online applications will be accepted up until 11:59 PM (MST), Tuesday, April 16 so that they can be processed prior to the start of the con.
-We’ll open up any available slots on Friday, April 19 during cosplay check in, again on a first come, first serve basis.
+Provided that not all craftsmanship times have already been filled, any last online applications will be accepted up until (date TBD) so that they can be processed prior to the start of the con.
+We’ll open up any available slots on (date TBD) during cosplay check in, again on a first come, first serve basis.
 If time allows, there may also be a few available slots for walk-ons without a judging component.
 These individuals are not eligible for any craftsmanship awards or Best in Show.

 We hope that we have answered your questions and set your minds at ease.
 If not, please drop us a line and we will do what we can to help you.